cizodevahm/FLUTTER-SLIDABLE_DEMO/README.md

 <a href="https://cizotech.com" target="_blank">Visit us: www.cizotech.com</a>
 </p>

-# flutter_slidable
+# FLUTTER-SLIDABLE_DEMO

 A Flutter implementation of slidable list item with directional slide actions that can be dismissed.

 ## Migration from 0.6.0

-You can read this small guide to migrate from the 0.6 to the 1.0 version: https://github.com/letsar/flutter_slidable/wiki/Migration-from-version-0.6.0-to-version-1.0.0
+You can read this small guide to migrate from the 0.6 to the 1.0 version: https://github.com/cizodevahm/FLUTTER-SLIDABLE_DEMO/wiki/Migration-from-version-0.6.0-to-version-1.0.0

 ## Features